tarwn/lessthandot-hugo/blogs/content/posts/2014-11-27-beware-the-defaults-in-windowing-functions-the-movie.md

 </p>

 <p style="text-align: justify;">
-  I&#8217;m quite pleased with the video &#8211; excellent <a href="http://technet.microsoft.com/en-us/sysinternals/bb897434.aspx">Zoomit </a>use by the way &#8211; as it highlights the most important aspects of my blog post:
+  I'm quite pleased with the video &#8211; excellent <a href="http://technet.microsoft.com/en-us/sysinternals/bb897434.aspx">Zoomit </a>use by the way &#8211; as it highlights the most important aspects of my blog post:
 </p>

 <ul style="text-align: justify;">